KnowledgeCaptureAndDiscovery/ods-docker/README.md

 ## 3. Testing the Docker Image

 a.
 To test the docker image, run the following command.
-The wiki will be available at http://localhost:8080/wiki
+The wiki will be available at http://localhost:8080/wiki.
+The default admin username/password is admin/admin123.

     > docker run -it -p8080:8080 kcapd/ods-enigma